shantnu/pyeng-2021-update/README.md

 But the task is huge, so Im asking for help.

 ## What's needed
-09)

 I need someone to go over my books/articles, run them, and check the code still works.
-I have been updating Python for Engineers(the book, and found that 90% of the code works, but a few libraries have changed, and so the code needed updating.
+I have been updating Python for Engineers(the book), and found that 90% of the code works, but a few libraries have changed, and so the code needed updating.

 You dont need to fix the code, just tell me what is failing.